Are you an adviser? Go to Unbiased Pro

 • The cost of whole life insurance in the UK is based on a number of different factors

-• A financial adviser can help you choose the right kind of life insurance for your needs
+• An insurance broker can help you choose the right life insurance policy.

 What is whole life insurance?